-

 Is it possible to provide information on unauthorised medicines or unauthorised indications?
 Is it possible to provide information on unauthorised medicines or unauthorised indications during a scientific conference directed at healthcare professionals, or to send information to healthcare professionals?

-Providing information on unauthorised medicinal products or unauthorised indications can be provided, as long as the provided information does not qualify as advertising.
-Advertising for unauthorised medicinal products and unauthorised indications are explicitly prohibited, as the information, indication and possible applications provided in the advertising must be in accordance with the medicinal product information most recently approved by Swissmedic (article 32 paragraph 1 letter c TPA, article 5 paragraph 1 and article 16 paragraph 1 MPAO).
+Information on unauthorised medicinal products or unauthorised indications can be provided, as long as the provided information does not qualify as advertising.
+Advertising for unauthorised medicinal products and unauthorised indications are explicitly prohibited, as the information, indication and possible applications provided in the advertising must be in accordance with the medicinal product information most recently approved by Swissmedic, which is not possible, if the medicinal products haven’t been authorized yet (article 32 paragraph 1 letter c TPA, article 5 paragraph 1 and article 16 paragraph 1 MPAO).

 The same rules apply to information on unauthorised medicinal products or unauthorised indications during a scientific conference directed at healthcare professionals or to send such information to healthcare professionals: information on unauthorised medicinal products or unauthorised indications can be provided, as long the supplied information does not promote a medicinal product.
 The same applies to new indications, possible applications, dosages, pharmaceutical forms, and packaging of a medicinal product.
 With such information, it must always be clearly stated that this medicinal product, or the new indication, possible application, dosage, pharmaceutical form, or packaging for the medicinal product has not yet received authorization from Swissmedic.
 If the brand name of the medicinal product is mentioned, it must always be accompanied by the official abbreviated designation of its active ingredients (DCI [denominatio communis internationalis]/INN [International Non-Proprietary Names]).